 Mayoral Candidates Slam SF Chronicle’s Support For London Breed, Daniel Lurie For Mayor

-Other candidates slam endorsement for being a ‘hit piece’
+Other candidates slam endorsement as ‘hit piece’

 By Evan Symon, October 15, 2024 7:42 pm

-Many San Francisco lawmakers and political commentators were surprised to learn Tuesday that the San Francisco Chronicle announced support for both San Francisco Mayor London Breed and Levi Strauss Heir Daniel Lurie for Mayor.
+Many San Francisco lawmakers and political commentators were surprised to learn Tuesday that the San Francisco Chronicle announced support for both San Francisco Mayor London Breed and Levi Strauss heir Daniel Lurie for Mayor.
 Others called the editorial a “hit piece.”

 For months, the 2024 San Francisco Mayoral race has been a constant fight between all the candidates.
-Breed, Lurie, former Mayor Mark Farrell, Board of Supervisors President Aaron Peskin, and Supervisor Ahsha Safai have all been in a dog fight for the election that still has no clear candidate ahead by more than a few points.
+Breed, Lurie, former Mayor Mark Farrell, Board of Supervisors President Aaron Peskin, and Supervisor Ahsha Safai have all been in a dog fight for the election that still has no clear front-runner ahead by more than a few points.
 Specifically, Breed, Lurie, and Farrell have been constantly coming out in polls in either the one or two spot.
-Polls last month had both Farrell and Breed in narrow leads, with the most recent one this month had Lurie out ahead.
+Polls last month had both Farrell and Breed in narrow leads, while the most recent one this month had Lurie out ahead.

 With such a close race, and so many issues ranging from crime to homelessness to affordable housing on the line, candidates have been fighting for every scrap of an advantage.
 This has included more and more targeted ads, more tailored to the audience campaigning, and grabbing every endorsement possible.
 Breed has by far the most endorsements, with her backers including Senator Scott Wiener (D-San Francisco), numerous Supervisors, Actor Danny Glover, and former Mayor Willie Brown.
 And that’s not including Vice President Kamala Harris, who hasn’t officially backed her, but still nonetheless is touted by Breed for being a close friend and even attending a few of her rallies.